Amazon RDS PostgreSQL Setup Guide

 In the Security column, click the link to the database instance's security group.

-In the Security Group panel, click Actions, then select Edit inbound rules from the drop-down menu.
+In the Security Groups panel, select the security group you want to edit, click Actions, and then select Edit inbound rules.

-- In the Port Range field, enter your database instance's port number.
-If you created a new read replica for Fivetran, this is the port number that you found in step 3 of this section.
-(The port will be
+In the Port Range field, enter your database instance's port number.
+Use the port you noted in step 2 above.
+By default, Amazon RDS for PostgreSQL uses port

-- If you're connecting directly, enter Fivetran's IPs for your database's region.
+- If you're connecting directly, enter the Fivetran IPs for your database's region.

 - If you're connecting using an SSH tunnel, enter